From Brazil to Trinidad and Tobago

-When travelling from Brazil to Trinidad & Tobago: None of your Brazil plug types fit in Trinidad & Tobago.
+When travelling from Brazil to Trinidad and Tobago: None of your Brazil plug types fit in Trinidad and Tobago.
 You will need a travel adapter.
 Voltage is different (127V / 220V → 115V).
 Check your charger label; if it doesn’t list 115V you’ll also need a voltage converter.
 Frequency is the same at 60Hz.

 Your plugs